 These three pillars are interdependent.
 Great content (Pillar 1) is the prerequisite for earning links (Pillar 3), and a technically excellent site (Pillar 2) ensures that content is delivered effectively.
 Master this pillar by reading our guide on building your site's reputation with ethical links.

-V. Future-Proofing Your Strategy: White Hat SEO in 2025 and Beyond
+V. Future-Proofing Your Strategy: Why Quality Wins in 2025 and Beyond

 The only constant in digital marketing is change.
-To ensure your strategy is future-proof, you must understand current trends and plan accordingly.
+To ensure your strategy is future-proof, you must understand current trends and reject the quantity over quality model.

 A. The Evolution of Algorithms: Lessons from Recent Google Updates

-Google's recent core and spam updates signal a new level of commitment to quality control.
+Google's recent core and spam updates signal a new level of commitment to penalizing quantity over quality.
 They have explicitly targeted:

-Scaled Content Abuse: The large-scale generation of low-value content, whether by AI or humans, for the primary purpose of manipulating rankings.
+- Scaled Content Abuse: The very definition of quantity over quality, this is the large-scale generation of low-value content, whether by AI or humans, for the primary purpose of manipulating rankings.

-Expired Domain Abuse: Buying expired domains with authority and using them to publish low-quality content.
+- Expired Domain Abuse: Buying expired domains with authority and using them to publish low-quality, quantity over quality content.

-These updates send a clear message: Google is shifting from identifying "bad tactics" to identifying "bad intent."
+These updates send a clear message: Google is shifting from identifying "bad tactics" to identifying "bad intent" behind a quantity over quality approach.

 B. Navigating the AI Revolution: As a Tool, Not a Shortcut